 The closest commercial airport to Death Valley National Park is McCarran International Airport in Las Vegas (130 miles away).
 The second closest major airport is Los Angeles International Airport (270 miles away).
 There are also a few smaller airport options, including Inyokern County Airport (70 miles away), Furnace Creek Airport (inside the park), and Stovepipe Wells Airport (inside the park).
 I believe the two airports inside the park are options for private planes only.
+Use Skyscanner to compare flights from multiple airports and find the best option for you.
 If flying into one of these airports, you would need to rent a car and drive to the park, or take a guided tour that includes transportation.

 When To Visit Death Valley

 The best time to visit Death Valley National Park is from October through April when temperatures are more moderate.
 Outside of these months, Death Valley can be extremely hot, and the summer months can be downright dangerous.
 Temperatures in July average a high of 103 degrees, and people have died of heat exposure due to lack of water and shade.
 As someone who doesn’t like hiking in very hot weather, I completely avoid the park in summer and recommend you do the same.

 Read next: How To Plan The Perfect National Parks Trip